GangYuan666/Detection-and-Segmentation-of-Xanthoceras-sorbifolium-Seedlings/README.md

-# Spectral Dataset of Xanthoceras Sorbifolium Seedlings（NDVI-XS）
+# NDVI- Xanthoceras sorbifolium Sapling Counting（NDVI-XSSC）& NDVI- Xanthoceras sorbifolium Seedlings Canopy Segment（NDVI-XSSCS）
 Detection and counting of yellowhorn (Xanthoceras) seedlings based on unmanned multispectral video The research on seedling canopy segmentation will continue to be updated.